-BATNA means the Best Alternative to a Negotiated Agreement.
+BATNA definition: the Best Alternative to a Negotiated Agreement.

-WATNA means the Worst Alternative to a Negotiated Agreement.
+WATNA definition: the Worst Alternative to a Negotiated Agreement.

 What I explained to Zack was that the first thing he needed to do, and even before he started the negotiation, was to understand what the alternatives were in the event that he wasn’t able to negotiate a new agreement with his current supplier.

 In other words, what was the best alternative if he couldn’t negotiate a new contract.
 It might include signing an agreement with an alternate supplier or agreeing to the current rates of the supplier.